hmongouachon/mgGlitch/README.md

    - element with glitch property, higher interval and scale options
    - element with glitch property, higher interval, scale options and blend mode apply

+## Configuration
-1 - Set the element you want to glitch with absolute position 2 - Include jquery script
+- Set the element you want to glitch with absolute position
+- Include jquery script
-3 - Instantiate plugin ( check the demo for example )
+- Instantiate plugin ( check the demo for example )